Title: Lady of the Sea

 "Do you often stand idly by like an imbecile and stare at half-naked people while they're minding their own business?" she asked in a loud, clear voice.
 Momentarily, Éomer felt taken aback and wasn't sure what to answer.
 But then he decided he'd be damned if he allowed some indecently clad, rude woman abash him like this.

-"Oh, so it is forbidden in Dol Amroth to stand on a beach and be confused by something one didn't expect to see?" he asked back, cocking his head.
+"Oh, so it is forbidden in Dol Amroth to stand on a beach and be confused by something one didn't expect to see?" he asked back, cocking his head in mock confusion.

-"You mean that it is considered proper in your country to gape at a lady who is not presentable?" she inquired, stopping on the shoreline and placing her hands on her hips as if she was a formidable matron scolding an ill-behaving child.
+"You mean it is considered proper in your country to gape at a lady who is not presentable?" she inquired, stopping on the shoreline and placing her hands on her hips as if she were a formidable matron scolding an ill-behaving child.

 "You made the choice to be unpresentable yourself.
 It is no fault of mine to have wandered upon your unpresentableness... and in my country, expressions of admiration are usually appreciated rather than scorned upon", he answered.
 Somewhere in the distance, a soft rumble of thunder sounded, but he barely even noticed. Éomer's attention was completely fixed on this strange, snappy woman.